Share

 • Advising on practical business and financing issues related to the transaction

-• Assisting with the selection of the right business entity, such as partnership, Limited Liability Company, S-Corporation or C-Corporation to secure the most desirable tax benefits and liability protection
+• Assisting with the selection of the right business entity, such as a partnership, Limited Liability Company, S-Corporation, or C-Corporation

 • Advising on discovering and managing liens and other corporate liability issues